 John 6:63 The words that I speak unto you, they are spirit, and they are life.

 Being enabled by God through His calling to hear, even though we are spiritually dead, gives rise to truly effective faith.
 Do you see that?

 The answer to part of this is that there are none of the elements of a spiritual life that faith is not connected to.
 In addition, faith in turn is directly connected to being enabled to hear what God says and not be blind to the reality of His existence and the reality of His purpose.
 This same process begins to open our minds to the practical uses of the knowledge of God and living by faith, which we would never have unless He unplugged our ears and opened our eyes.

 This really gets interesting.
 We are going to go back to the book of John again.
 This is the chapter in which the subject is the shepherd, and of course the shepherd is Christ.

 John 10:3 To him [the Shepherd] the porter opens; and the sheep hear his voice.

-Now who in this teaching of Jesus are the sheep?
+Who, in this teaching of Jesus, are the sheep?
 It is us!

 John 10:3 To him the porter opens; and the sheep hear his voice: and he calls his own sheep by name.